AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/launch-add-extensions.md

     ![Go to the Extensions catalog and click Install to add the Analytics extension](images/mobile-extensions-catalog-installAnalytics.png)

 1. Enter your **[!UICONTROL Report Suite ID]**.
-This will be the Report Suite that your app will send data into.
+This is the Report Suite to which the app will send data.
+At the moment, only one report suite can be specified per property.
 1. Enter your **[!UICONTROL Analytics Tracking Server]**.
-This is the domain that the beacons will be sent to for Analytics, Typically in the format: `yoursite.sc.omtrdc.net`.
+This is the domain to which the beacons will be sent, typically in the format `yoursite.sc.omtrdc.net`.
 1. Check the box for **[!UICONTROL Offline Enabled]**.
 1. Check the Box for **[!UICONTROL Audience Manager Forwarding]**, even if you have not licensed Audience Manager.
 This will allow for forwarding of Analytics data to Audience Manager, instead of sending a separate call from the app to Audience Manager.
 1. Check the box to **[!UICONTROL Backdate Previous Session Info]**